zachlp2016/little_shop/extensions.md

 ---

-## More Statistics (counts as 1 extension point)
+## Downloadable Merchant User Lists (counts as 1 extension point)

 Merchants can generate a list of email addresses for all existing users who are not disabled who have ordered items from this merchant in the past.

 Merchants can generate a list of all new users who have never ordered from them before.

+(These user lists should be downloadable CSV files)

+#### Mod 2 Learning Goals reflected:

+- Database relationships and migrations
+- ActiveRecord
+- Software Testing
+- HTML/CSS layout and styling

+## Merchant Statistics as charts (counts as 1 extension point)

-These lists should be downloadable CSV files -- **OR** -- implement charting JavaScript like D3, C3 or Google Charts, or find a Ruby gem that can assist.
+Convert any statistics screen possible using charting JavaScript libraries like D3, C3 or Google Charts, or find a Ruby gem that can assist.
+Specifically:
+- Merchant stats, pie chart about percentage of total inventory sold
+- include a chart broken down by month for sales
+- on `/merchants`, include a statistical pie chart showing the total sales on the whole site, and each merchant with fulfilled items on completed orders is shown in the pie chart

 #### Mod 2 Learning Goals reflected: